kcc-community/kcc-docs/en-us/README.md

 2.How to become a KCC validator node?

 >To become a validator, you need to create a node and submit a proposal, and wait for other active validators to vote.
 After receiving more than half of the votes, you are eligible to become a validator.
 Any address can stake the address that is eligible to become a validator.
-After the validator's staked amount ranks in the top 29, the validator will become an active one in the next epoch.
+After the validator's staked volume ranks in the top 29 and the validator staked at least 5000 KCS to himself, it will become an active validator in the next epoch.

 3.Does KCC support EVM?